Polynomiality properties of tropical refined invariants

 However in the special case when $g=0$, the situation simplifies drastically, and there is no need of the templates machinery to prove Theorems \ref{thm:main1} and \ref{thm:main1 expl g02}.
 Indeed, one can easily describe all floor diagrams coming into play, and perform a combinatorial study by hand.
 In particular, we are able to provide an explicit expression for $ \coef[i]{G_{\Delta_{a,b,n}}(0;s)}$ in Theorem \ref{thm:main1 expl g0}.

-On the other hand, we use another strategy than the one from \cite{FM,ArdBlo} to tackle polynomiality with respect to $s$ when $\Delta$ is fixed.
+On the other hand, we use a different strategy than the one from \cite{FM,ArdBlo} to tackle polynomiality with respect to $s$ when $\Delta$ is fixed.
 We prove Theorem \ref{thm:poly s} by establishing that the sequence $(\coef[i]{G_\Delta(0;s)})_s$ is interpolated by a polynomial whose $i$th discrete derivative (or $i$th difference) is constant.

 The remaining part of this paper is organized as follows.
 We start by recalling the definition of floor diagrams in Section \ref{sec:floor}, and how to use them to compute tropical refined invariants of $h$-transverse polygons.
 In particular, Theorems \ref{thm:fd} and \ref{thm:psi fd} may be considered as definitions of these invariants for readers unfamiliar with tropical geometry.
 We collect some general facts about codegrees that will be used throughout the text in Section \ref{sec:codeg}.
 In Section \ref{sec:g=0}, we prove polynomiality results for tropical refined invariants in genus 0.
 We first treat the very explicit case when $\Delta=\Delta_{a,b,n}$ with $b\ne 0$, before turning to the slightly more technical situation when $b$ vanishes.
 We end this section by proving polynomiality with respect to $s$ alone with the help of discrete derivatives.
 Lastly, Section \ref{sec:gen} is devoted to higher genus and becomes more technical.
 We define a suitable notion of templates, and adapt the proofs from Section \ref{sec:g=0} in this more general situation.
 Some well-known or easy identities on quantum numbers are recast in Appendix \ref{app:quantum int} in order to ease the reading of the text.